 If desired, add a drop or two of green food coloring and mix until well blended.

 Transfer the Benedictine to a bowl and serve it as a dip with vegetables or crackers or use it as a sandwich spread.

 - Benedictine can be used as a spread for sandwiches or canapes, or thin it with some sour cream for a delicious dip.

 - Flavor the dip with about 1 tablespoon of finely chopped fresh dill.

 - Use minced green onions instead of sweet or yellow onions.

 - Add a dash of hot sauce or a pinch of ground cayenne pepper.

-- Add a few tablespoons of finely chopped fresh parsley to the food processor with the cream cheese and cucumber.
+- Add a few tablespoons of finely chopped fresh parsley or spinach to the food processor or blender along with the cream cheese and cucumber.